 This blog will aim to cover what sales analytics are, and their use in increasing your sales revenue.
 You will also learn about advanced sales analytics, such as predictive analytics and the reports that can be used to maximise sales performance.

 Sales analytics are great for optimising the sales funnel and identifying the strengths and weaknesses of current sales processes.
 By the end of the blog, brands will have a strong understanding of how sales analytics can affect decision making on a day-to-day basis, strengthening your market position and increasing customer satisfaction.

-How can analytics increase your sales revenue?
+How using sales analytics can increase your sales revenue

-What do sales analytics do?
+What are sales analytics used for?